All Episodes

 Right.

-And uh you know, his audience was stacked with people, his supporters standing outside with signs, you know, saying, Here's my Bible, and don't try to you'll pry away with my, you know, my and they were expecting this brilliant recitation about the Bible from Bryant, and he fumbled and stumbled and mumbled, and he uh you know the expectations were not there.
+I was standing outside with signs, you know, saying, here's my Bible, and don't try to, you'll pride away with my, you know, and they were expecting this brilliant recitation about the Bible from Brian.

-His father had gone to seminary school, he he grew up with it.
+His father had gone to seminary school.

 His mother was deeply religious.

-You know, uh Clarence Darrow knew uh entire passages from the Bible by heart, and he had this brilliant mind, and and he understood, as theologians did and still do, that the book is filled with parables and allegories, and not everything written is literal.
+And he understood, as theologians did and still do, that the book is filled with parables and allegories.

-They're there to teach us important moral lessons about life and how to conduct ourselves in society and our fellow human beings, which is by the way, how Darrow conducted himself.
+They're there to teach us important moral lessons about life and how to conduct ourselves in society and our fellow human beings, which is, by the way, how Darrow conducted himself.

-And yet Bryant couldn't recognize it.
+And yet, Bryant couldn't recognize it.

 It's so amazing.

-And and I but I think that the beauty of it was uh that Darrow, you know, as a good lawyer would do, and that's that's been the fun of working on this book with you, because you're you think of it I think of it as a journalist.
+But I think that the beauty of it was that Darrow, as a good lawyer would do, and that's been the fun of working on this book with you because you think of it.

 I think of it as a writer.